 In recent years, he has led panel discussions at the New York City Bar Association and at the Federal Bar Council Inns of Court about "Pretexting" and the impact of the Hewlett-Packard case on corporate investigations.
 He has spoken on "Pretexting – the do's and don'ts of gathering information" at four leading law firms and two Fortune 100 companies, published an article and led a webcast on the subject.
 He has also written and lectured extensively on activist investors and hostile takeovers, investigative and reputational due diligence, asset searching, and litigation intelligence.

-Mr. Brod earned a BA from Columbia College and a JD from Columbia Law School.
+Mr. Brod earned a bachelor's degree from Columbia College and a J.D. from Columbia Law School.
 He has lectured around the world on investigative techniques to reduce the risks involved in international business transactions and relationships.